edlyn-liew/splunk-msteams-autoattendant-callqueue-addon/README.md

 ### Call Queue Enriched Fields

-The add-on adds 40+ enriched fields to each Call Queue record:
+The add-on adds 40+ enriched fields to each Call Queue record.
+This enrichment utilises the logic from VAAC API in PowerBI M code PowerQuery, which is converted to Python.

 **Identifiers:**
 - `CallQueue[DocumentId]`, `CallQueue[ConferenceId]`, `CallQueue[DialogId]`